schiru/mini-password-bruteforce-time-calculator/README.md

 ### Configuration

 In the config.js you can configure:
-- App listen port
+- server listen port
+- server hostname
-- Title of app
+- title of app
-- Estimated computation speed of a brute-force machine
+- estimated computation speed of a brute-force machine
-- Regex tests for certain character groups and their impact on possibilities per character
+- regex tests for certain character groups and their impact on possibilities per character

 ### Tests
 Tests for the brute force calculation can be run using ```node app test```.